 How to get to Gran Cenote from Tulum

-Gran Cenote is located about 3 miles (4.8 kilometers) away from Tulum along Coba Avenue on the right side of the road.
+Gran Cenote is 5 km (3 miles) away from downtown Tulum.
+The entrance to cenote is located along the Highway to Coba Ruins.
 The parking area is right outside of the entrance to a cenote and is free of charge.
-You can ride a bicycle to get to Gran Cenote, but make sure to use caution, as cars drive pretty fast.
+You can ride a bicycle, but make sure to use caution, as cars drive pretty fast.

 The cheapest way to get to Gran Cenote near Tulum is by renting a bicycle.
 You can rent a bicycle in many shops around Tulum as well as many hostels and hotels in Tulum.